Why the Matt Lauer Sexual Misconduct Allegations Shouldn’t Surprise You

 2. Lauer’s not even the latest in allegations

-NBC News reports that last week, CBS News, PBS, and Bloomberg all fired Charlie Rose.
+NBC News reports that recently, CBS News, PBS, and Bloomberg all fired Charlie Rose.
 Eight women accused him of past sexual harassment and unwanted advances in a Washington Post report.
 He hardly stands alone.

 Allegations also came out recently against radio storyteller Garrison Keillor, Glenn Thrush of The New York Times, Matt Zimmerman of NBC News, NPR News Chief Michael Oreskes, political analyst Mark Halperin, The New Republic’s Leon Wieseltier, and that’s just in media.